 Ava Morgyn is a native Texan who grew up falling in love with all the wrong characters in all the wrong stories.
 She is a lover of crystals, tarot, and powerful women with bad reputations.
-She studied English Writing & Rhetoric at St. Edward’s University in Austin and currently resides with her family in Houston, where she lives surrounded by antiques and dog hair and writes a blog on child loss, ForLoveofEvelyn.com.
-When she isn’t at her laptop spinning darkly hypnotic tales, she can be found reading, hunting for delicious vegan recipes, or wandering a forest.
+She studied English Writing & Rhetoric at St. Edward’s University in Austin and currently resides with her family in Houston, where she lives surrounded by antiques and dog hair and writes a blog on child loss (forloveofevelyn.com).
+When she isn’t at her laptop spinning darkly hypnotic tales, she can be found reading, hunting for delicious plant-based recipes, or wandering a forest.

-She is the author of Resurrection Girls and The Salt in Our Blood, and paranormal women's fiction, Bone Hill, releasing fall of 2022 from St. Martin's Griffin.
+She is the author of YA novels Resurrection Girls and The Salt in Our Blood, and paranormal women's fiction, Bone Hill, releasing fall of 2022 from St. Martin's Griffin.

 How did you get published/find an agent?
 Do you have any advice?

 My road to publishing has been long and winding.
-The short version is this: I queried like everyone else until I found my way out of the slush pile ... a couple of times.
+The short version is this: I queried like everyone else until I found my way out of the slush pile a couple of times.
 If you want to be an author, my advice is to persevere.
-Write what excites and inspires you and hone your unique voice.
+Write what excites and inspires you, and hone your unique voice.
 And then be courageous enough to ask important people to read what you've written, over and over again if that's what it takes.
 And when those people take the time to respond with a personalized rejection and a few nuggets of wisdom, listen and be grateful even though you're disappointed.
 There is so much to learn.
-I've been at this for many years, and I am still learning every day.

 What's your writing process like?

-I am a very finicky writer.
 I need quiet and as little distraction as possible, which means I'm not one of the cool kids who writes to music or in a coffee shop.
-I prefer to write in the morning or early afternoon, and often pause for tea and reading.
-These days, I typically write on my laptop, and might do that at our dining table, in the recliner, or the sofa in my study.
-I usually sustain my creative flow with never-ending cups of decaffeinated green, barley, or herbal tea.
-Above all else, I must be wearing comfortable clothes.
+I prefer to write at home in the mornings and afternoons, and take I several breaks throughout the day.
+I usually sustain my creative flow with never-ending cups of decaffeinated green or herbal tea.

 What do you do aside from writing?

 I mom.
 I mom my kids and their friends.
 I mom my husband.
 I mom the dogs.
-When I'm not momming, I read YA or binge watch my favorite shows, hang out with my crystals, talk to the plants in my yard, or find a forest to wander in.
+When I'm not momming, I read or binge watch my favorite shows, hang out with my dogs, or find a thrift or antique store to excavate.
 If I'm feeling really perky, I might cook something delicious and plant-based.
-And sometimes, I go for something crafty like wrapping beautiful smudge wands, or making fairy houses or Soul Collage cards.

-Wuthering Heights, Mists of Avalon, Lord of the Rings, The Handmaid's Tale, The Last Unicorn, or Confederacy of Dunces.
-The Red Tent, The Foretelling, Chime, Born Wicked, Social Creature, Vita Nostra, and Circe.
-I also read a fair bit of nonfiction.
-Mostly on subjects like spirituality, metaphysics, or grief.
+Wuthering Heights, Mists of Avalon, Lord of the Rings, The Handmaid's Tale, The Last Unicorn, Confederacy of Dunces, The Red Tent, The Foretelling, Social Creature, Vita Nostra, and Circe.

 Favorite movies and television shows?

-Practical Magic, The Last Unicorn, The Dark Crystal, The Princess Bride, Sideways, Spirited Away, The Big Lebowski, Braveheart, Elizabeth, Cold Mountain, The Lord of the Rings, The Phantom of the Opera, and a bunch more I'm probably forgetting.
+Practical Magic, The Last Unicorn, The Dark Crystal, The Princess Bride, Sideways, Spirited Away, The Big Lebowski, The Lord of the Rings, all the Harry Potter films, and a bunch more I'm probably forgetting.

 Gemini sun, Aries moon, Sagittarius rising.